dantrel1990/ticket-life-cycle-examples/README.md

 <img src="https://i.imgur.com/6ddbcvF.png " height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Above is example of the correspondance between IT support and Customer service department and how they communicated to solve the problem.
+Above is an example of the correspondence between IT support and the Customer service department and how they communicated to solve the problem.
 </p>